 - Web Services – Anthony Giancarli, KD2NHG

 The membership of the Delaware Valley Radio Association is more diverse than ever.
-We have approximately 100 members in five states and currently living in two continents.
-With membership that ranges in age from 13 to 94, it is amazing how this pastime spans the generations.
+We have over 140 members with diverse backgrounds, experience levels and interests in many different facets of this great hobby.
+With membership that ranges in age from the young teens to nonagenarians, it’s amazing how this pastime spans the generations.
 Each year more people are becoming interested in ham radio.

 DELAWARE VALLEY RADIO ASSOCIATION, INC.